 • Encourages the use of renewable energy

-1. Solar Panels Generate Electricity
+1. Solar Panels Make Electricity

 • Energy production depends on sunlight availability